 - You should use the TCP packet format, exactly as-is.
-You can use the header found in netinet/tcp.h, although technically, you can use anything, since the TCP packet format is not exposed in the API. - Don't forget to checksum properly!
-(Including the pseudo-header). - You should not use arbitrary sleeps in your code.
+You can use the header found in netinet/tcp.h, although technically, you can use anything, since the TCP packet format is not exposed in the API. - TCP uses a pseudo-header in its checksum calculation.
+Make sure you understand how TCP checksumming works to ensure interoperability with the TA binary.
+You may consult online resources as needed . - You should not use arbitrary sleeps in your code.
 For example, you might have a thread which takes care of all your transmission.
-You shouldn't have this thread check whether there is something to be sent every 1 ms, because 1 ms is an eternity on a fast LAN connection. bqueue, and pthread_cond are your friends. - Never send packets greater than the MTU.
+You shouldn't have this thread check whether there is something to be sent every 1 ms, because 1 ms is an eternity on a fast LAN connection. bqueue, and pthread\cond are your friends. - Never send packets greater than the MTU(same as IP).
 Even if you implemented fragmentation in your IP, you should assume that fragmentation is not supported. - You don't have to handle any TCP options.
-You can ignore any options that you see in incoming packets (but don't blow up!). - When should v_connect() timeout?
-A good metric is after 3 re-transmitted SYNs fail to be ACKed.
-The idea is that if your connection is so faulty that 4 packets get dropped in a row, you wouldn't do very well anyway.
-How long should you wait in between sending SYNs?
-You can have a constant multi-second timeout, e.g. 3 seconds.
-Or, you can start off at 2 seconds, and double the time with each SYN you retransmit. - The RFC states that a lower bound for your RTO should be 1 second.
-This is way too long!
-A common RTT is 350 microseconds for two nodes running on the same computer.
-Use 1 millisecond as the lower bound, instead. - A tip: Keep your variable names short and in keeping with the RFC.
-Your code will be easier to deal with if the beginning sequence number of your receive window is referred to by rcv->una rather than recvWindow->lastAckd.
+You can ignore any options that you see in incoming packets (but don't blow up!).